GET EXPERT TIPS ON PAYMENT RULES, COMMON CODING MISTAKES, AND BUILDING AN EFFICIENT PRACTICE WITH MEDSTATES TELEHEALTH BILLING SERVICES

 Just like for in-person visits, there are special codes used when billing for telehealth.
 These telehealth billing cpt codes tell the insurance company exactly what kind of online service you provided.
 There’s also a specific telehealth code for billing that helps show that the visit happened online.

 Sometimes, you need to add a small extra code, called a modifier, to the main billing code.
-These modifiers, like GT or 95, give more information about how the online visit was done.
+These modifiers, like GT or modifier 95 for real-time interactive video visits, and GT for synchronous telemedicine conducted via telecommunications systems.
+These telehealth modifiers ensure accurate payer processing.
 Knowing when to use each of these modifiers is important for getting paid correctly according to the insurance rules.
 Also, how you bill might be a little different depending on whether you had a live video call, exchanged messages, or used devices to check on a patient remotely.

 To make sure you get paid for your online visits, there are a few key things to keep in mind.

-There are ways to make billing for online visits smoother.
+Following ways assist you to bill for online visits smoother.

 © 2024, MedStates.
 All Rights Reserved.